 Birchcroft-hideaway [sleeps 8 plus 2 babies in 4 bedrooms] nestles in over an acre of woodlands at the end of a winding lane but it is only 6 miles from Bournemouth’s golden sandy beaches.

-Calvert Exmoor
+Calvert Devon

 Accessible Accommodation